-When you’re hurt in a work-related accident, you may be ready for your workers comp benefits to make your recovery easier.
+When you’re hurt in a work-related accident, you may be ready for your workers' comp benefits to make your recovery easier.
 But you may not have gotten your benefits.
-You were denied workers comp, and now you’re suffering for that loss.
+You were denied workers' compensation, and now you’re suffering for that loss.

-Your Iowa workers comp hearing may focus on proving the reason for your workers comp denial was wrong.
+The workers' compensation hearing is a critical step to the survival of your claim for benefits.
+Your Iowa workers' compensation hearing may focus on proving the reason for your workers' compensation denial was wrong.
 For example, the reason you were denied may surround a lack of evidence.
 In these cases, you and your workers comp lawyer may seek more medical exams and second opinions from trusted doctors.

 If you’re worried about presenting complex evidence, don’t worry—your workers comp lawyer can present the evidence for your claim.
 They have experience with technical evidence and expert witnesses.
-By letting your workers comp lawyer prepare the evidence for your hearing, you have a chance to focus on your injuries and your healing.
+By letting your workers' compensation lawyer prepare the evidence for your hearing, you have a chance to focus on your injuries and your healing.

 Your lawyer can help you prepare for this portion of the hearing.
 Answering the question as truthfully as possible is often the best way to settle your claim.
 Your lawyer can guide you through what you should say and what details to include in your statements.

-Talk to a Lawyer Before Your Iowa Workers Comp Hearing
+Talk to a Lawyer Before Your Iowa Workers' Compensation Hearing